 How does credit card fraud happen?

-Credit card fraud occurs when consumers provide their card information to unknown parties, when cards are lost or stolen, and etc. Credit card frauds are committed in different ways such as unauthorized use of accounts for personal gain and misrepresentation of card information to acquire goods or services.
+Credit card fraud occurs when consumers provide their card information to unknown parties when cards are lost or stolen, etc. Credit card frauds are committed in different ways such as unauthorized use of accounts for personal gain and misrepresentation of card information to acquire goods or services.

 How to protect yourself from credit card fraud?

 Do you want to ensure your financial safety?
 Pay close attention to the credit card fraud prevention tips we outline below.

 - Never give out any piece of personal and financial details to someone who cold-calls and emails you.